-The theme for this year's Education Day is Osiyo ("Hello," a traditional Cherokee greeting).
+The theme for this year's Education Book is Megwetch ("Thank you," traditional Potawatomi).

-This day has been planned just for you.
 It is our hope that you will enjoy yourselves, and will learn from this hands-on experience.

 We hope you will have fun completing the crossword puzzle and pages for you to color (after you find the correct color hidden in the language pages of the eBook).
 All answers can be found by searching through the eBook for the Native American language words.